friendly/matlib/README.md

      if (!require(devtools)) install.packages("devtools")
      library(devtools)
-     install_github("friendly/matlib")
+     install_github("friendly/matlib", build_vignettes = TRUE)

-This installs the package from the source, so you will need to have R Tools installed on your system.
+This installs the package from the source and creates the package vignettes, so you will need to have R Tools installed on your system.
 [R Tools for Windows](https://cran.r-project.org/bin/windows/Rtools/) takes you to the download page for Windows.
 [R Tools for Mac OS X](https://cran.r-project.org/bin/macosx/tools/) has the required programs for Mac OS X.